XianFN/XianFN/README.md

 ### Hi my name is Xián Filgueiras 👋

 My main career goal is to learn from the experience of working in a robust and innovative company along with its staff.

-The knowledge acquired in my training does not fully reflect my ambition to work with new technologies, therefore, I am completely  open to moving  to any country, as I have done for the ERASMUS + program.
-In doing so, I am used to looking into the most cutting-edge alternatives in the computer market at an international level.
+The knowledge acquired in my training and professional experience does not fully reflect my ambition to work with new technologies so I am used to looking into the most cutting-edge alternatives in the computer market at an international level.
 I consider myself a motivated and curious person.
 My greatest strengths are adaptability as problem solving in an effective and swift way, development of new ideas, excellent cooperation and extensive teamwork skills.

-Growing professionally in a competitive company is my main goal.
-I would ideally like to work in an organisation that embraces my creativity while challenging and expanding my knowledge.
+Growing professionally in a competitive videogame company is my main goal.
+I would ideally like to work in an organization that embraces my creativity while challenging and expanding my knowledge.